 There are multiple applications of AI in triage in ER that range from apps designed for the patient to built-in AI algorithms that can be used to triage and manage patient care on the front line.
 Many of these have evolved to accommodate the restrictions introduced by COVID-19, and this has only served to further enhance the value of AI in the triage setting.

 When looked at under the light of extreme pressure, demanding schedules and even the rigorousness of the pandemic, AI has immense potential in reducing the burden on the ER and the ICU.
 It can be used in telemedicine for proactive and predictive triage for remote patients or to keep patients remote until triage moves them to a different level of urgency, thereby limiting the spread of infection and ER influx.
 It can be used to manage patient fear as they are provided with high-level insight and support from remote locations without further risk to themselves or others.

 This can also potentially ensure faster and more accurate triage, reducing pressure on the medical professional and allowing for patients in need of urgent care to receive it faster, thereby reducing the pressure on the ER.
 In addition to the pressure of the pandemic, AI in emergency room triage is designed to support the medical sector in all types of emergencies.
-As it evolves it will become increasingly capable of providing a solid foundation for triage in ER, one that will minimize risk, improve accuracy, and reduce the burden on the ICU.
+As it evolves it may become increasingly capable of providing a solid foundation for triage in ER, one that has the potential to minimize risk, improve accuracy, and reduce the burden on the ICU.

-Aidoc has been working with multiple medical institutions and professionals to ensure the development of a rich array of algorithms that can be used to triage patients reliably.
+Aidoc has been working with multiple medical institutions and professionals to ensure the development of a rich array of algorithms that can be used to assist in the triage of patients.
 The company’s C-Spine solution has been used by radiologists to ensure expedited treatment for their patients and the company is continuously investing into new ways of providing medical professionals with critical support.